walbeck85/AttentHive/README.md

 ### Database Setup

-You can run Mimamori with either a local PostgreSQL instance or a hosted Supabase database.
+You can run AttentHive with either a local PostgreSQL instance or a hosted Supabase database.

 #### Option A: Local PostgreSQL